Cobeml/cobePoker/README.md

 # cobePoker
-Project in progress
-Web based application to play poker with friends
+Web based application to play poker with friends ~ in progress